mutablelogic/go-client/README.md

 ## Request options

-The signature of the `Do` method is:
+The signature of the `Do` method is as follows:

 ```go
 type Client interface {